hackrack/javascript/week_1/d4/notes/arrays.md

 // and so on...
 ```

 But this becomes cumbersome and unmanageable quickly.
-The Array is a data
+An Array is a data
 structure that solves this problem.
-Arrays are defined by `[]` and store their
+Arrays are contained in `[]` and store their
 elements in sequential order.
 We can put elements into the array, replace elements
 in the array, and remove elements from the array.